A small but evolving dent in Earth’s magnetic field can cause big headaches for satellites.

 Earth is a bit like a bar magnet, with north and south poles that represent opposing magnetic polarities and invisible magnetic field lines encircling the planet between them.
 But unlike a bar magnet, the core magnetic field is not perfectly aligned through the globe, nor is it perfectly stable.
-That’s because the field originates from Earth’s outer core: molten, iron-rich and in vigorous motion 1800 miles below the surface.
+That’s because the field originates from Earth’s outer core: molten, iron-rich, and in vigorous motion 1,800 miles (2,900 kilometers) below the surface.
 These churning metals act like a massive generator, called the geodynamo, creating electric currents that produce the magnetic field.

 As the core motion changes over time, due to complex geodynamic conditions within the core and at the boundary with the solid mantle up above, the magnetic field fluctuates in space and time too.
 These dynamical processes in the core ripple outward to the magnetic field surrounding the planet, generating the SAA and other features in the near-Earth environment – including the tilt and drift of the magnetic poles, which are moving over time.
 These evolutions in the field, which happen on a similar time scale to the convection of metals in the outer core, provide scientists with new clues to help them unravel the core dynamics that drive the geodynamo.

 “The magnetic field is actually a superposition of fields from many current sources,” said Terry Sabaka, a geophysicist at NASA’s Goddard Space Flight Center in Greenbelt, Maryland.
 Regions outside of the solid Earth also contribute to the observed magnetic field.
 However, he said, the bulk of the field comes from the core.